top1944/duckuments/docs/atoms_70_software_devel_guide/10_duckietown_configuration.md

 [duckiefleet-repo]: https://github.com/duckietown/duckiefleet-fall2017

 Comment: Where should this be cloned?
+Does it matter?
 LP

 ## The "scuderia" (vehicle database) {#scuderia}
 <!-- do not change the ID "scuderia", it's linked in the code -->